 Military contracts took the helicopter into large-scale production, starting with the XR-4.
 By the end of World War II, the U.S. Army had purchased more than 400 Sikorsky helicopters.
 The aircraft provided significant advantages in many types of military situations, life-saving missions in particular.

-Sikorsky was recognized with countless honors and awards during the course of his life, such as the National Medal of Science, the Wright Brothers Memorial Trophy, induction into the International Aerospace Hall of Fame and the Aviation Hall of Fame.
+Sikorsky was recognized with countless honors and awards during the course of his life, such as the National Medal of Science in 1968, the Wright Brothers Memorial Trophy, induction into the International Aerospace Hall of Fame and the Aviation Hall of Fame.
 He was said to be a kind and spiritual man who was interested in philosophy and the effect of science on humanity.
 He wrote two books, "The Message of the Lord's Prayer" and "The Invisible Encounter.”
 Sikorsky officially retired in 1957, but he continued to work as a consultant until his death in 1972 at the age of 83.
-The Sikorsky Aircraft Corporation continues to operate in Stratford, as a division of United Technologies.
+The Sikorsky Aircraft Corporation continues to operate in Stratford, a subsidiary of Lockheed Martin Corporation.
 It is the oldest helicopter manufacturer in the world.